This blog post is for developers learning about the Flow blockchain.

 Moving forward, we'll assume that you have basic knowledge in the field of blockchain and cryptography.

 So, let’s get started!

 An Ethereum account is derived from a private key.
-Any hexadecimal number of length 64 (256 bits / 32 bytes) is a valid Ethereum account private key.
-ANY.
+An Ethereum private key is a hex number of length 64 (256 bits / 32 bytes).
 Keep in mind that the chances of guessing the same number as an actual Ethereum account are REALLLLYYYYYYY small.
 Formally speaking, the odds of guessing an Ethereum private key is 1 in 115 quattuorvigintillion (1075).
-Or, simply speaking: 1/2256.
+Or, simply speaking: 1/2^256.
 Let’s try to imagine this number; Adrian Bednarek compares the task of identifying a random Ethereum key to choosing a grain of sand on a beach, and later asking a friend to find that same grain among a "billion gazillion" beaches.
 Crazy, isn’t it?

 Once a private key is successfully generated, mathematical operations are performed on it to derive a public key.
 And finally, the public key is subjected to some more mathematical operations to derive a valid address.